b-ryan/standuino-arduino/README.md

 Getting the code running is easy:

 ```
-make arduino
+ino build
+ino upload
 ```

 If you get errors due to permissions on the serial port, you can give yourself permission to read/write on the serial port in use.
-In the output of the make command you should see something like this:
+In the output of the upload command you should see something like this:

 > Guessing serial port ... /dev/ttyACM0